Jada Talley: Club career

 Talley was automatically available for selection during the 2021 NWSL Draft as a result of exhausting three years of college eligibility.
 Despite not being drafted, her NWSL playing rights were picked up by Racing Louisville a week later on January 21, 2021.
-Having transferred to USC to contest the 2021 season and exhaust her remaining college eligibility instead, the NWSL allowed any player added to an NWSL team's discovery list as an undrafted free agent but who would otherwise be draft eligible to be removed in order to register for the 2022 NWSL Draft.
-On December 18, 2021, Talley was selected in the third round (31st overall) of the 2022 NWSL Draft by Orlando Pride.
+Having transferred to USC to contest the 2021 season and to exhaust her remaining college eligibility instead, the NWSL allowed any player added to an NWSL team's discovery list as an undrafted free agent but who would otherwise be draft eligible to be removed in order to register for the 2022 NWSL Draft.
+On December 18, 2021, she was selected in the third round (31st overall) of the 2022 NWSL Draft by Orlando Pride.
 She trained with the team during preseason and remained with Orlando during the early part of the season despite not being signed to a contract.

 On May 21, 2022, Talley was signed by Kansas City Current as a short-term COVID replacement player and made her professional debut that evening as an 85th minute substitute in a 1–0 defeat by Angel City FC.
 She was named as an unused substitute four days later against OL Reign before the end of her short-term contract.

 On June 28, 2022, Talley signed as a National Team Replacement player for Portland Thorns.
 She was named as an unused substitute twice in July before her contract was terminated without making an appearance.

-On July 20, 2022, Talley signed a contract with Finnish Kansallinen Liiga team KuPS for the remainder of the 2022 season.
+On July 20, 2022, Talley signed a contract with the Finnish Kansallinen Liiga team Kuopion Palloseura for the remainder of the 2022 season.